Eddie Nketiah: Style of play

-Nketiah is known for his pace and movement, his style has been compared to former Arsenal striker Ian Wright.
+Nketiah is known for his pace and movement, his style has been compared to former Arsenal and Crystal Palace striker Ian Wright.
 In August 2019 he described Wright as his "mentor".

 His playing style was also compared to Jermain Defoe, due to his movement to play off the last defender's shoulder and his sharp shooting ability from all angles.
 Nketiah can play as a striker or as a wide forward, with Nketiah describing his own playing style as "I'm a striker, I'm brave, I like to put myself in the places where the chances are going to fall."